fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

     torch.cuda.set_device(rank)  # Set which GPU this process uses
 ```

 The simplest test to verify your distributed setup works is in `code/distributed_basic_test.py`.
 It's a basic distributed test that verifies process group initialization and communication.
-It doesn't use DDP - it just tests that multiple processes can communicate.
+It doesn't use DDP—it just tests that multiple processes can communicate.

 You can test this with multiple GPUs: